-7. Connect to the gas supply, holding the tube, to prevent displacement.
+8. Connect to a gas supply, holding the tube, to prevent displacement.
 Gently inflate the lungs to confirm correct placement.
-Insert a roll of gauze as a bite-block (ensuring adequate thickness), and tape the device into place, ensuring that the proximal end of the airway tube is pointing caudally.
+Insert a roll of gauze as bite-block (ensuring adequate thickness), and tape the device into place, ensuring that the proximal end of the airway tube is pointing caudally.
 When correctly placed, the tube should be pressed back into the palate and posterior pharyngeal wall.
 When using the device, it is important to remember to insert a bite block at the end of the procedure.